rocketeers/docs/Getting-started.md

   // The remote connection(s) to deploy to 'connections' => array('production'),

-  // Git Repository
+  // SCM repository
   //////////////////////////////////////////////////////////////////////

-  'git' => array(
+  'scm' => array(

+    // The SCM used (supported: "git")
+    'scm' => 'git',

-    // The SSH/HTTPS adress to your Git Repository 'repository' => 'https://github.com/facebook/facebook.git',
+    // The SSH/HTTPS adress to your repository 'repository' => 'https://github.com/facebook/facebook.git',

     // The repository credentials : you can leave those empty